 Conclusion

 Understanding the pH of weak acids and weak bases is fundamental to many areas of chemistry, biology, and environmental science.
-Unlike strong acids and bases, weak acids and bases do not fully dissociate in water, requiring the use of equilibrium constants (Kₐ and Kь) to accurately calculate pH.
+In real terms, unlike strong acids and bases, weak acids and bases do not fully dissociate in water, requiring the use of equilibrium constants (Kₐ and Kь) to accurately calculate pH.
 By using ICE tables, approximations, and the Henderson-Hasselbalch equation, you can effectively determine and control the pH of solutions containing these substances.
 Recent trends in computational chemistry and sensor technologies are further enhancing our ability to study and monitor acid-base behavior in complex systems.